 Extensive efforts were made to advertise the survey to veterinary professionals in the UK (veterinary professionals outside the UK were excluded) via the veterinary press (Vet Times, VetSurgeon.org website, Vet Nurse website, and a letter in the Veterinary Record), social media groups (Vet Voices, Vet Nurse Wish List and Liverpool Veterinary Alumni Association) and in-person at two veterinary conferences (London Vet Show and SPVS).
 Several organisations also distributed the survey to their members including the University of Liverpool Veterinary Postgraduate Unit, BSAVA and BSAVA affiliated professional groups (Association of Veterinary Anaesthetists (AVA), British Veterinary Dermatology Study Group (BVDSG), Small Animal Medicine Society (SAMSoc) and Veterinary Cardiovascular Society (VCS)).
 The BVA and RCVS Knowledge also promoted the study via their respective newsletters.
 Three corporate veterinary groups (CVS, Vets4Pets, Linnaeus) also distributed the survey directly to their practices.
 A prize draw was offered to encourage participation.

 Descriptive statistics were produced for respondent demographics and for closed questions using Microsoft Excel (2016) and SPSS 25 (2017).
 Open questions were analysed by grouping similar themes.
-Univariable analysis was conducted using R v4.0.2 (2020) to explore the influence of five respondent characteristics on responses given to various questions: job role (veterinary surgeon or veterinary nurse), area of practice (veterinary surgeons working in large animal practice or small animal practice), time qualified (early career or later career veterinary surgeons and early career or later career veterinary nurses), whether they had previously reported an ADR following the use of a veterinary medicinal product and type of practice (first opinion practice or referral practice).
+Univariable analysis was conducted using R v4.0.2 (2020) to explore the influence of five respondent characteristics on responses given to various questions: job role, area of practice, career stage , whether they had previously reported an ADR following the use of a veterinary medicinal product and type of practice.
 To investigate respondent’s experience of ADR reporting, χ2 (or Fisher’s exact tests) were used to explore differences between groups of veterinary professionals in relation to whether they have previously reported different types of ADRs.
 Mann-Whitney U tests were used to compare the number of reports submitted in the last 12 months for different groups of professionals.

 Results